Chirhi/Optimal-Landing-Zone/README.md

 ## Project Overview
 The goal of this project is to train a semantic segmentation model that can classify different regions in drone-captured images for uni diploma.

-The model identifies and segments areas like roads, water bodies, landing zones, moving objects, and more.
+The model identifies and segments areas like roads, water, landing zones, markers, moving objects and obstacles.

 Also there is algorithm for finding points for landing based on euclidean distance transform (distance_transform_edt).
-After it calculates score for optimal landing point on these criteria with weights:
+After it calculates score for optimal landing point on criteria with weights:
 - Distance from the center of the image or from the bottom part of the image (0.4)
 - Zone size (0.2)
 - Distance from zone borders (0.4)